lbryio/lbry.com/content/faq/rewards.md

 ## Views reward and tips {#contentview}

-You may receive additional rewards for views from validated lbry.tv accounts.
+You may receive additional rewards for views from validated accounts.
 Please see our [view rewards FAQ](/faq/view-rewards) for more details.

 ## Custom reward codes {#reward-code}